PFCalanca/PFCalanca/README.md

 # Hello, Everyone! 👋

 I'm **Paulo Calanca**, a Data Engineer passionate about building robust data solutions.
-Currently, I work in the tourism sector at Bancorbrás, with previous experience in the finance and education industries.
+Currently, I am currently a Data Engineer at AB InBev, focusing on architecting robust data solutions at scale, with previous experience in the finance and education industries.

 ---